Skip to main content

 Remote emulators

-When using remote emulators, Momentic provides fresh Android instances on-demand when launching the local app or executing a mobile test.
+When using remote emulators, Momentic provides fresh emulator instances on-demand when launching the local app or executing a mobile test.
 Average provisioning time is under 1 second.

-APK installation for remote emulators is managed through channels and tags.
-APKs can be uploaded through the Momentic Mobile app in the Assets page, or via the momentic-mobile assets upload command.
+App installation for remote emulators is managed through channels and tags.
+Build artifacts can be uploaded through the Momentic Mobile app in the Assets page, or via the momentic-mobile assets upload command.
 Channels are generally distinct release environments, such as dev, staging, and production.
 You can also use channels to separate different apps, such as production-trading and production-banking.
 Tags are versions within a particular channel.
 We recommend that teams use semver tags, such as 0.0.1 and 1.2.0, or some other identifier that can be easily tied to code changes.
+Each platform may have a build for each channel/tag combination.
+For example, the production channel may have a 1.2.0 build, with both an Android APK and iOS app.
 When creating or editing a test that uses remote emulators, you will be prompted to choose a channel and tag.

 Region